Why Do Cats Have Whiskers?

 The hairs that constitute the fur of a mammal are referred to as pelagic hairs, and these hairs are not as thick as vibrissae hairs..

-Cat whiskers grow out of a cavity in the skin known as a follicle, but there are differences between a pelagic hair follicle and a vibrissae whisker follicle, as described in the previous section.
+Cat whiskers grow out of a cavity in the skin known as a follicle, but there are differences between a pelagic hair follicle and a vibrissae whisker follicle.
+The vibrissae follicles have the sensory apparatus as described in the previous section.

 What Are Cat Whiskers Made Of?